Consumer medicine information

 ALBEY VENOM is available as:

 Honey bee (Apis mellifera) venom; freeze dried powder for reconstitution.
-To be diluted with Albumin Saline.
+To be diluted with Albumin-Saline diluent.

 Albey Wasp Venom Injection (Injection)

 Wasp venom (Polistes sp.); freeze dried powder for reconstitution.
-To be diluted with Albumin Saline.
+To be diluted with Albumin-Saline diluent.

 Albey Yellow Jacket Venom Injection (Injection)

-Vespula sp. freeze dried powder for reconstitution.
-To be diluted with Albumin Saline.
+Vespula spp. freeze dried powder for reconstitution.
+To be diluted with Albumin-Saline diluent.

-A carton consisting of 20 units of 9.0 mL of Albumin Saline Diluent.
-To be used only for the dilution of above Albey Venoms
+To be used only for the dilution of the above Albey Venoms.

 NAME AND ADDRESS OF THE SPONSOR IN AUSTRALIA: